 To avoid such fraud, consider the following:

-✅ Carefully check the website URL; official government websites usually end with .gov
+✅ Carefully check the website URL; official government websites usually end with .gov or .edu.

 ✅ Look for the SSL lock symbol in the browser’s address bar; this indicates a secure website connection.